diku-dk/futhark/docs/package-management.rst

 semantic versioning is followed correctly, this is not yet properly machine-checked, so human mistakes may occur.

+As an example:

+.. code-block: text

+   $ cat futhark.pkg
+   require {
+     github.com/athas/fut-foo 0.1.0 #d285563c25c5152b1ae80fc64de64ff2775fa733
+   }
+   $ futhark-pkg upgrade
+   Upgraded github.com/athas/fut-foo 0.1.0 => 0.2.1.
+   $ cat futhark.pkg
+   require {
+     github.com/athas/fut-foo 0.2.1 #3ddc9fc93c1d8ce560a3961e55547e5c78bd0f3e
+   }
+   $ futhark-pkg get
+   $ tree lib
+   lib
+   └── github.com
+       └── athas
+           ├── fut-bar
+           │   └── bar.fut
+           └── fut-foo
+               └── foo.fut

+   4 directories, 2 files

+Note that ``fut-foo 0.2.1`` depends on ``fut-bar``, so it was fetched by ``futhark-pkg get``.

-Note that ``futhark-pkg upgrade`` will *never* upgrade across a major version number.
-Due to the principle of Semantic Import Versioning, a new major version is a completely different package from the point of view of the package manager.
+``futhark-pkg upgrade`` will *never* upgrade across a major version number.
+Due to the principle of `Semantic Import Versioning
+<https://research.swtch.com/vgo-import>`_, a new major version is a
+completely different package from the point of view of the package manager.
 Thus, to upgrade to a new major version, you will need to use ``futhark-pkg add`` to add the new version and ``futhark-pkg remove`` to remove the old version.
 Or you can keep it around - it is perfectly acceptable to depend on multiple major versions of the same package, because they are really different packages.

 Creating Packages
 -----------------